lemma-osu/naip-cnn/CONTRIBUTING.md

 ### Without Docker

-If you do not want to use Docker, you can follow [this guide](https://www.tensorflow.org/install/pip) and then use `pip install -r requirements.txt` to install the required packages.
+If you do not want to use Docker, you can follow [this guide](https://www.tensorflow.org/install/pip) and then use `pip install -e .` to install the required packages.

 ### Checking Your Setup